 Kodi has become the best home entertainment system available, and all for free.

 Originally called XBMC (Xbox Media Center) it has evolved leaving behind the hardware limitations of the original Xbox and changing its name to Kodi.

 Kodi can be installed on many different hardware platforms from a cheap desktop/laptop computer to a Raspberry Pi.
 There are even installs for the Fire TV Stick.

-Dedicated media center boxes and Android sticks can also be bought.
-If you don’t want to install and setup Kodi yourself than there are several to choose from.
+Dedicated media center boxes and Android boxes can also be bought.

 After Kodi is installed to a media box it needs what are called Add-ons to take advantage of the content available.